Dremo 2.5 cc Diesel

 The 71/2x4 APC WB is a cut-down APC 9x4 created and calibrated to fill a gap in the torque absorption figure for my test set of props.
 As the power curve clearly shows, it filled a critical gap in the present instance - without it, I'd have missed the peak!

 I have to say that the above figures exceeded my expectations going in.
 The implied peak output of around 0.290 BHP @ 12,900 RPM was achieved using the aforementioned APC wide-blade prop.
-I suspect that the engine could do somewhat better than this on a less opressively hot 'n humid day (not a good combination for best power output) and with a more closely-fitted piston.
+I suspect that the Dremo could do somewhat better than this on a less oppressively hot 'n humid day (not a good combination for best power output) and with a more closely-fitted piston.
 Under more ideal conditions, I truly believe that 0.300 BHP @ 13,500 RPM is not beyond the bounds of possibility.

 Those bypass constrictions could easily be eliminated by creating a downward extension of each bypass passage in the lower crankcase casting - there's plenty of metal to accommodate this.
 If such a modification were made, I could easily see the mystery engine's peaking speed being increased by as much as 1000 RPM with a consequent improvement in its already quite impressive peak output.
 However, I'm leaving well alone - I have no plans to fly this engine, besides which a unit of this rarity and technical interest should be preserved as-is.
 In any case, its performance as it stands really isn't half bad!